ORMGP Particle Tracking Web-tool

 The particle tracking web tool API keeps in memory the collection of pre-computed centroidal particle pathlines in the form of a topological network (i.e., a directed graph) that has very efficient retrieval rates (in other words, the return of pathlines from a user-selected startpoint is extremely fast).

-Keep in mind that the forward and backward particle traces that are shown on the website include traces from each model layer right to depth (not just from any particular model layer).
+Keep in mind that the forward and backward particle traces that are shown on the website include traces from each model layer (not just from any particular model layer).
 Note that colour coding is employed to differentiate reverse (up-gradient) pathlines from forward (down-gradient) pathlines.

-Pathlines are in fact built upon a set of pathline vertices (points) that themselves have knowledge of upstream and downstream vertices.
-Once a chain of related vertices are collected, a pathline is formed.
+Pathlines are built upon a set of pathline vertices (points) that have knowledge of upstream and downstream vertices.
+Once a chain of related vertices is collected, a pathline is formed.
 This has the advantage of locating all pathlines that cross a user-clicked location, no matter where the centroidal particle originate.

 Particles vertices are additionally attributed with:

-The Regional model is a large (14,500 km²) coarse (240 m cell) 5-layer MODFLOW model that covers the bulk our our jurisdiction.
-In all, the model consists of 1.3M FD cells, from each a particle was released at its centroid.
+The regional model is a large (14,500 km²) coarse (240 m cell) 5-layer MODFLOW model that covers the bulk our our jurisdiction.
+In all, the model consists of 1.3M FD cells, from which a particle was released at its centroid.

 The following figures show the results of a cell being clicked by a user on our mapping tools: